Yum! Brands

 YUM

 Yum!
-Brands is a global quick-service restaurant company operating over 63,000 locations across 155 markets under iconic brands KFC, Pizza Hut, Taco Bell, and The Habit Burger Grill.
-As the world's second-largest restaurant firm by systemwide sales, its highly franchised model (97% of stores) generates recurring royalty and marketing fee income, providing stable cash flows and capital-light growth.
-The current investor narrative centers on the strategic sale of Pizza Hut for $2.3 billion to sharpen focus on KFC and Taco Bell, while navigating a challenging consumer environment marked by rising gas prices and trade-down dining trends that could benefit value-oriented QSR chains.…
+Brands, Inc. is a global quick-service restaurant company that operates and franchises a portfolio of iconic brands, including KFC, Pizza Hut, Taco Bell, and The Habit Burger Grill, with over 63,000 restaurants across 155 markets.
+As the world's second-largest restaurant firm by systemwide sales, Yum!
+Brands holds a dominant position in the industry, with a highly franchised model (97% of its portfolio) that generates recurring royalty and marketing revenue.
+The current investor narrative centers on the company's strategic divestiture of Pizza Hut, a move aimed at streamlining operations and focusing on higher-growth brands like KFC and Taco Bell, while also addressing a challenging consumer environment and navigating the impact of rising costs and competitive pressures.…

 YUM